tx10indivisible/beautiful-jekyll/_posts/2017-04-20-children-demand-action-on-climate-change.md

 Austin, Texas 78759\\
 [Facebook Event Details](https://www.facebook.com/events/1252512828202455/)

-If you cannot attend, support our in-person action by amplifying the message that Trump's tax returns should be released with your phone calls.
-HE MUST be held accountable.

-**CALL Congressman McCAUL and DEMAND HE ANSWER OUR QUESTIONS ABOUT THE BUDGET PRIORITIES AND TRUMP'S TAX RETURNS!**

 ## SAMPLE SCRIPT
 >Hello, my name is &#95;&#95;&#95;&#95;&#95;&#95;&#95;&#95;&#95; and I am a constituent of Representative McCaul's.
 I’m asking that he drop his sponsorship of HR637, support strong environmental protections, and to take seriously the threat of global climate change.